itssmutnuri/itssmutnuri.github.io/_pages/about.md

   - /about.html
 ---

-I'm Srikar, a Research Associate at the University of Southern California focusing on HCI and dynamics informed graph neural networks.
+I'm Srikar, a Research Associate at the University of Southern California focusing on exploring the use of networks and agent-based dynamical models for computer vision and human-computer interaction (HCI).
+An expanded list is  <a href="files/researchinterests.pdf"  target="_blank">here</a>.

-I'm actively applying for PhD positions for the Fall 2023 cycle!
-Generally, I'm looking to explore an intersection of network dynamics and human computer interaction. <a href="http://itssmutnuri.github.io/files/researchinterests.pdf"  target="_blank">This</a> document outlines my research interests.
+I'm actively applying for PhD positions for Fall 2024!

+Here's my <a href="files/cv.pdf"  target="_blank">full CV</a>.

 ## News